 Here, $\overline{\mu}_X,\overline{\mu}_Y$ and $\overline{\Sigma}_X,\overline{\Sigma}_Y$ are the estimated sample means and covariance matrices, respectively.
 They are estimated by randomly sampling the data 100 times and computing the average of all 100 computed sample means and covariances.
 The parameters $\delta_X,\delta_Y$ describe the maximum deviation to the average covariance matrices, that is

 where $\Sigma_X^{(i)}$ is the sample covariance matrix in the $i$-th resampling iteration.
-Similarly, the covariance matrices of the sampled mean values $\mu_X^{(i)},\mu_Y^{(i)}$ are used to compute $S_X$ and $S_Y$.\\ Note than in this application, the Fréchet derivative of $G$ has the special low-rank structure meaning that we do not want to compute the full size matrix explicitly and use scalar products with $f(v)$ and $L_f(v,e)$ intstead.
-The Fréchet derivative of $f(v)$ can be assambled from the Fréchet derivatives of the quotients $q_S(v) = \frac{Sv}{\sqrt{v^TSv}}$, which is given by
+Similarly, the covariance matrices of the sampled mean values $\mu_X^{(i)},\mu_Y^{(i)}$ are used to compute $S_X$ and $S_Y$.\\ Note than in this application, the Fréchet derivative of $G$ has the special low-rank structure meaning that we do not want to compute the full size matrix explicitly but use scalar products with $f(v)$ and $L_f(v,e)$ instead.
+The Fréchet derivative of $f(v)$ can be assembled from the Fréchet derivatives of the quotients $q_S(v) = \frac{Sv}{\sqrt{v^TSv}}$, which are given by

 Note that $\sign(x)$ is only differentiable with $\sign'(x)=0$ if $x\neq 0$, so we require $v$ to not be orthogonal to the difference in sample means for $f$ to be differentiable.
 In that case, we have